yetulaxman/containers-workflows/_hands-on/day3/local_image.md

 title: Tutorial2 -  Converting of local Docker images to singularity
 ---

-We have earlier converted Docker image from registries to singularity in the previous tutorials.
+We have earlier converted Docker images from registries to corresponding singularity images in the previous tutorials.
 Sometimes, the images may not be readily available in image registries for our purpose.
-In that case, we have to either modify some existing docker image or build a new one.
-This can only be done on our local machines or any host machine where we have privileged root access.
+In that case, we have to either modify an existing docker image or build a new one.
+Unfortunately, the docker-related operations can only be done on our local machines or any host machine where we have privileged root access.
 This tutorial explains how to build a singularity image from a local docker image.

 ###  Expected outcome of this tutorial:
 After this tutorial, you will learn to: